telerik/ajax-docs/api/server/Telerik.Web.UI/PivotGridField.md

             property (string).
 This property is assigned automatically by the designer (or the first time you want to access the columns if they are built dynamically).

-###  DataField `String`

-Gets or sets the field name from the specified data source to bind to the
-            PivotGridField.

-###  Caption `String`

-Gets or sets the field's display caption.

-###  TotalFormatString `String`
+###  ZoneIndex `Int32`

-Gets or sets the string that specifies the display format for all total cells which belongs to this field.
+Gets or sets the order indexes for fields displayed within the same zone.

-###  CellStyle `Style`
+###  ZoneType `PivotGridFieldZoneType`

-Style of the cells in the the grid, corresponding to the field.
+Gets the zone type of the field which
+            determines in which zone the field is positioned.

 ## Methods